 Double Kettlebell Press

 Why: This works your shoulders and core muscles.
-“Racking the kettlebells—getting them to your shoulders—and then pressing them simultaneously requires a lot of core stability,” Kelly says.
-“Anytime you put a weight over your head, your shoulders should remain level.
+“Racking the kettlebells — getting them to your shoulders — and then pressing them simultaneously requires a lot of core stability,” Kelly says.
+“Any time you put a weight over your head, your shoulders should remain level.
 The tendency is to lean back or away.
 You should not be feeling this in your low back.
 And if you have shoulder issues, it’s not an exercise for you.”

-How to do it: Standing with feet shoulder-width apart, pick up two kettlebells and pull them towards your shoulders.
+How to Do It: Standing with feet shoulder-width apart, pick up two kettlebells and pull them towards your shoulders.
 Rotate your wrists so your palms face in, resting the kettlebells on the top of your forearms.
 Press the kettlebells up above your head until your arms lock.
 Lower the kettlebells slowly to your shoulders.
 Repeat.